 #122.6 - River Bend

 see here.
 Go slowly and be observant to find wildlife, such as frogs, snakes, and alligators.
-I haven’t spotted any snakes, yet, I probably won’t like it as well here once I do, but I have spotted alligators on every visit.
-Usually, it’s just a
+I haven’t spotted any snakes yet, I probably won’t like it as well here once I do, but I have spotted alligators on every visit.
+Usually, it’s just a couple, but I counted five on one rainy afternoon.
+They like to hang out in the center of the swamp.
+You won’t see them from the boardwalk.
+Be sure to walk at least halfway down a side path, if you want a chance to find one without walking the entire loop.

 Six small burial mounds built during the Late Woodland and Early Mississippian periods (circa 800 to 1100 A.D.) are located here.

 This is a pretty little waterfall that flows over a stone ledge.
-The natural spring that once fed Owens Creek has dried up so it takes a good heavy rainfall for these falls to flow.
+The natural spring that once fed Owens Creek has dried up, so it takes a good heavy rainfall for these falls to flow.

 #41.5 Sunken Trace